shopware/docs/products/digital-sales-rooms/realtime-video-dailyco.md

 ---
 nav:
-   title: Realtime Video Call - Dailyco
+   title: Realtime Video Call - Daily.co
    position: 30

 ---

-# Realtime Video Call - Dailyco
+# Realtime Video Call - Daily.co

 The service is responsible for streaming a video between the attendees.

-## Login Dailyco dashboard
+## Login Daily.co dashboard
 - Go to the dashboard at: https://dashboard.daily.co/
-- Login or register with the Dailyco account.
+- Login or register with the Daily.co account.

 ## Get the API key
 - Visit the “developers” section on the left